jddunn/HoneypotRescueWithSafeBuy/README.md

         uint256 sellResult; // Result of sell transaction of honeypot token test (If it's greater than 0 then we were able to sell) uint256 buyCost; // Cost of the gas to buy uint256 sellCost; // Cost of the gas to sell uint256 expectedAmount; // How much user expected to receive.
-This will be equal to our $minTransactionAmount.
+This will be equal to our $minTransactionAmount in the default test.
     }
     ```